 The design for low dispersible radioactive material shall require multilateral approval.
 Low dispersible radioactive material shall be such that the total amount of this radioactive material in a package, taking into account the provisions of 6.4.8.14, shall meet the following requirements:

-The radiation level at 3 m from the unshielded radioactive material does not exceed 10 mSv/h;
+The dose rate at 3 m from the unshielded radioactive material does not exceed 10 mSv/h;

 If subjected to the tests specified in 6.4.20.3 and 6.4.20.4, the airborne release in gaseous and particulate forms of up to 100 μm aerodynamic equivalent diameter would not exceed 100 A2.
 A separate specimen may be used for each test; and